-Look at all that gunk from years and years of use.
+Look at all that gunk on that cast iron skillet from years and years of use.
 If only that pan could talk!
-The inside wasn’t bad but boy did these pans need some love and attention.
+The insides weren't bad but boy did these pans need some love and attention.

 Get ready….

-I also read that it is a good idea to soak them in a vinegar and water solution for an hour after they come out to remove the rust, which I didn’t do.
+- I read that it is a good idea to soak them in a vinegar and water solution for an hour after they come out to remove the rust, which I didn't do.
+My pans didn't have too much rust.

-All 3 of my pans are vintage and over 100 years old.
-I am so happy that they are now pretty enough to display 🙂
+All 3 of my inherited cast iron pans are over 100 years old.
+I am so happy that they are now pretty enough to display.
+Update.
+I updated this post in 2022.
+I have never needed to put them back in the oven on self clean.

 If you found this tip helpful, I also am ridiculously happy with this super easy and fun Toothpick Dispenser (homemade holiday gift alert people!!) and THIS trick that keeps my everyday pans beautiful is A-MAZING!!
 My favorite thing about all 3 of these…they are all SO simple!!!